-6.6 Content of Permit Applications
+6.7 Content of Permit Applications

-All applications must comply with the definitive format and content of both paper and electronic permit applications given in the current Technical Specification for EToN.
+All applications must comply with the definitive format and content of both paper and electronic permit applications.

 The description of activities and other information should be in plain English without any industry specific jargon.
 Where possible, promoters should use consistent standard descriptions, with added text as necessary to assist the Permit Authority to understand the nature of the activity to be undertaken.